Sourdough Apple Pie

 Can I make this if I don't have sourdough discard?

 Yes, you can, but it will just be an apple pie!
-If you don't have sourdough discard, you can use my recipe for All Butter Pie Crust, and then use the filling, topping, and baking time for this one.
+If you don't have sourdough discard, you can use my recipe How to Make Pie Crust in a Mixer.

 How do you store homemade apple pie?